mathe1/WhatsAppOnlineTracker/README.md

 ### Working on:
 - Manage more than one contact, remember times when select another contact and come back.
 - Save Logdata to a local file and read in a graphical tool for analyse the times over the day
-- Log and audio for "Detect phone is not connected"